Cooking Up Good Speech....

 Meet the SLP

-Welcome to my little piece of the world wide web!
-My name is Rose Ann Kesting.
-I am an ASHA certified, NJ licensed, speech-language pathologist, with 25 years of experience.
-I am a graduate of Loyola University in Maryland where I received my B.A. in Speech Pathology & Audiology, and then returned to my home state to attain my Master’s Degree at TCNJ (The College of New Jersey.)
-I have practiced in a variety of settings including public and private schools and clinics, with children ranging from pre-k to grade 12, however, the majority of my experience has been with the middle and high school-aged population.
+Welcome to my little piece of the World Wide Web!
+My name is Rose Ann Kesting, M.A., CCC-SLP.
+I am an ASHA-certified, NJ-licensed speech-language pathologist with 30 years of experience.
+I am also the owner of The Kidz Kitchen of NJ, where I am known as “Chef Rose.”
+I graduated from Loyola University in Maryland, where I received my B.A. in Speech Pathology & Audiology, and then returned to my home state to attain my Master’s Degree at TCNJ (The College of New Jersey).
+I have practiced in a variety of settings, including public and private schools and clinics, with children ranging from pre-k to grade 12; however, the majority of my experience has been with the middle and high school-aged population.
 I’ve always enjoyed the challenges of this age group.
 It is rewarding to help guide them through these years and watch them grow into young adults.
 Currently, I work full-time in a private school for students, ages 8-18, with dyslexia and language-based learning disabilities.
 We are one of the only Orton-Gillingham accredited schools in the United States.

 Cooking and baking have been an interest of mine for as long as I can remember.
 Since childhood, I have been preparing meals, experimenting with recipes, and exploring my culinary curiosities.
 As the oldest of four siblings, I often found myself in the kitchen helping to prepare breakfast, lunch, and dinner–and creating lots of snacks and desserts!
 My parents and sisters were subjected to many of my original concoctions like my peanut butter-brown sugar apple dip, scalloped potatoes in a béchamel sauce, and pineapple upside-down cake.
 I also vividly remember entertaining my younger siblings after dinner with my Julia Child impersonation (her voice, her mannerisms, the whole thing—move over Dan Aykroyd!)
 I found Julia’s personality so amusing.
 She was incredibly knowledgable about the technical intricacies of cooking (especially regarding french cuisine) yet her personality was approachable and down to earth.
 And she had such a flair for explaining her way through any mistakes she made on live TV–she was truly a pioneer in the food tv business!
 As the oldest sibling, I also clearly remember needing to be the “teacher” when we played “school” at home, much to my sisters’ disliking.
 I am the bossiest oldest, after all, so it was only fair!
 In elementary school, two of my sisters needed speech therapy for remediation of the /r/ and /s/ sounds.
 When I met their speech therapist, I thought she was so amazing!
 I wanted to be like her.
 I loved looking through the speech homework they brought home and listening to them practice their sounds!
 I guess these early experiences left a lasting impression!